u-train/rojo/ARCHITECTURE.md

 ### The CLI

-The Comand Line Interface (CLI) of Rojo is the only interface for the program.
+The Command Line Interface (CLI) of Rojo is the only interface for the program.
 It's initialized in `main.rs` but is hosted in `src/cli`.

 Each command for the CLI is hosted in its own file, with the `mod.rs` file for the `cli` module handling parsing and running each command.
 The commands are mostly self-contained, though may also interface with Rojo's other code when necessary.